pahsantana/pahsantana/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ### I'm looking for

-- A job in Frontend or FullStack developer.
 - Hackathons
 (NASA SPACE APPS CHALLENGE 9th edition- Team UFAir- Global nominee and finalist)
 - New free courses in IOT, Machine Learning and Data science.